sureshg/ExoQuery/README.md

 # Schema-First Development

-In ExoQuery, queries are synthesized from a DSL so all you need for a Schema-First (or Database-First) development workflow is the ability to generate record-classes (i.e. Data-Classes) from your database schema.
-ExoQuery provides a way to generate record-classes at compile-time and automatically adds them to the classpath so that you can use them to write queries queries right away.
+In ExoQuery, queries are synthesized from a DSL so all you need for a Schema-First (or Database-First) development workflow is the ability to generate entity-classes (i.e. Annotated Data-Classes) from your database schema.
+ExoQuery provides a way to generate entity-classes at compile-time and automatically adds them to the classpath so that you can use them to write queries queries right away.

 Let's say that you have a fairly consistent Postgres database schema that looks like this: